Paintball Gas Tank Buying Guide

 6 x 4oz Prefilled Co2 - https://www.bzpaintball.co.uk/6-x-4oz-prefilled-co2-tanks

+Compressed Air Tanks are usually pressurised up to the tank's pressure rating of either 3000 or 4500 psi, the pressure is then regulated through the tanks regulator, usually to 850psi or below, depening on the regulator and the operating requirements of the marker.
+HPA has consistent pressure and the ability to be used in all weather, resulting in improved accuracy, especially with higher rates of fire.
 However there are some drawbacks, if you don’t have a local pro shop getting your tank filled is an issue (we fill these for a cost of £1.00).
 The tanks are larger and are bulky in comparison to CO2 tanks and they do cost quite a sum more.
-For a small amount every 5years air tanks must be hydro tested and re-certified.
+Air tanks must also be hydro tested, usually every 5 years, and normally have a life span of 15 years before they must be destroyed.